carbon-language/carbon-lang/mlir/docs/Dialects/LLVM.md

 instructions and are therefore prefixed with `llvm.mlir`.

-Inline constants can be created by `llvm.mlir.constant`, which currently supports integer, float, string or elements attributes (constant sturcts are not currently supported).
+Inline constants can be created by `llvm.mlir.constant`, which currently supports integer, float, string or elements attributes (constant structs are not currently supported).
 LLVM IR constant expressions are expected to be constructed as sequences of regular operations on SSA values produced by `llvm.mlir.constant`.
 Additionally, MLIR provides semantically-charged